Watch the Throne: Commercial performance

 Watch the Throne debuted at No. 1 on the US Billboard 200 chart, selling 436,000 copies in its first week.
 This became Jay-Z's 12th number-one album and West's fifth number-one album in the US.
 This also became the second highest debut week of 2011, while its first week digital sales of 321,000 downloads served as the second highest one-week sales tally at the time.
 Watch the Throne broke the US iTunes Store's one-week sales record at the time when it sold nearly 290,000 downloads.
-The album also reached number one on the US Top R&B/Hip-Hop Albums and the US Top Rap Albums charts.
-In its second week, the album remained at number one on the chart, selling an additional 177,000 copies.
-In its third week, the album dropped to number two on the chart, selling 94,000 more copies.
-In its fourth week, the album dropped to number four on the chart, selling 80,000 copies.
-In 2011, Watch the Throne was the ninth best-selling album in the US, and the first collaborative album to make the year-end top ten in Nielsen SoundScan history.
-It was also the fourth top selling album on iTunes in 2011.
-As of July 2013, the album has sold 1,573,000 copies in the US, according to Nielsen SoundScan.
-On November 23, 2020, the album was certified quintuple platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over five million units in the United States.
+The album also reached No. 1 on the US Top R&B/Hip-Hop Albums and the US Top Rap Albums charts.
+In its second week, the album remained at No. 1 on the chart, selling an additional 177,000 copies.
+In its third week, the album dropped to No. 2 on the chart, selling 94,000 more copies.
+In its fourth week, the album dropped to No. 4 on the chart, selling 80,000 copies.
+In 2011, Watch the Throne ranked as the ninth best-selling album in the US and became the first collaborative album in Nielsen SoundScan history to secure a top ten position on the Billboard 200 year-end chart.
+It was also the fourth highest-selling album on iTunes in 2011.
+As of July 2013, Watch the Throne has sold 1,573,000 copies in the US, according to Nielsen SoundScan.
+On November 23, 2020, the Recording Industry Association of America (RIAA) certified the album five-times platinum, denoting over five million combined sales and album-equivalent units in the US.

 Watch the Throne was also a success outside the US.
-In Canada, the album debuted at number one on the Canadian Albums Chart, selling 25,000 copies in its first week.
-In its second week, the album remained at number one on the chart, selling 15,900 more copies.
-In Australia, the album peaked at number two on the Australian Albums Chart and number one on the Australian Urban Albums Chart.
-In the United Kingdom, the album debuted at number three on the UK Albums Chart and number one on the UK R&B Albums Chart.
-The album topped the UK R&B Albums Chart for six non-consecutive weeks between 2011-12.
-In addition, Watch the Throne peaked at number one on the Norwegian Albums Chart and the Swiss Albums Chart.
-The album peaked at number two on the German Albums Chart the Danish Albums Chart, and at number three on the Scottish Albums Chart.
-It also debuted within the top ten on the Belgian Albums Chart, the Dutch Albums Chart, the French Albums Chart, the Irish Albums Chart, the Russian Albums Chart and the New Zealand Albums Chart.
+In Canada, the album debuted at No. 1 on the Billboard Canadian Albums chart, selling 25,000 copies in its first week.
+In its second week, the album remained at No. 1 on the chart, selling 15,900 more copies.
+In Australia, the album peaked at No. 2 on the ARIA Albums chart and No. 1 on the Australian Urban Albums Chart.
+In the United Kingdom, the album debuted at No. 3 on the UK Albums Chart and No. 1 on the UK R&B Albums Chart.
+The album topped the UK R&B Albums Chart for six non-consecutive weeks between 2011 and 2012.
+In addition, Watch the Throne peaked at No. 1 on the Norwegian Albums Chart and the Swiss Albums Chart.
+The album peaked at No. 2 on the German Albums Chart and the Danish Albums Chart, and at No. 3 on the Scottish Albums Chart.
+It also debuted within the top ten on the Belgian Albums Chart, the Dutch Albums Chart, the French Albums Chart, the Irish Albums Chart, the Russian Albums Chart, and the New Zealand Albums Chart.